Properties of globular clusters formed in dark matter mini-halos: Velocity dispersion

 \subsection{Dispersion map}

 The velocity dispersion maps displayed in Figures~\ref{fig: dm-shield-gc5} and \ref{fig: dm-shield-all} was constructed by first binning the projected $X$~vs.~$Y$ map with \textsc{Python}'s \textsc{hexbin} routine, setting the argument \texttt{gridsize}$=100$.
-For each bin, we then computed the 1D velocity dispersion of the DM component by summing quadratically the velocity dispersion on $X$, $Y$ and $Z$ directions and normalising it by the square root of the number of dimensions (i.e., three).
+For each bin, we then computed the 3D velocity dispersion of the DM component by summing quadratically the velocity dispersion on $X$, $Y$ and $Z$ directions.
 Whenever there were more than hundred particles inside the bin, we used all the bin's particles, otherwise we completed the sample by picking the closest particles to the bin's centre of mass, until the threshold of a hundred particles was attained.

 The process above assured that each bin had a statistically significant number of tracers, which helped us to reach a better spatial resolution, eventually.
 However, as the results still presented an important amount of statistical noise, we decided to smooth our maps with \textsc{Python}'s \textsc{gaussian\_filter} routine, with the argument \texttt{sigma}$=3$.
 We finally displayed the outcome of this procedure in a map colour-coded logarithmically from blue (lower dispersion) to red (higher dispersion).